auth0/docs/articles/tokens/guides/jwt/parse-validate-jwt-programmatically.md

 The safest way is to use one of the existing open source third-party libraries.
 At [JWT.io](https://jwt.io/#libraries), you can find libraries for various languages and technologies, such as .NET, Python, Java, Ruby, Objective-C, Swift, and PHP.

-If you choose a third-party library, remember to pick a library that supports the signing algorithm you selected when you registered your API with Auth0.
+If you choose a third-party library, remember to pick a library that supports the signing algorithm you selected when you registered your application or API with Auth0.

 Also, be aware that not all libraries validate all JWT claims.
 At [JWT.io](https://jwt.io/), you can see which validations each library supports (look for the green check marks).